dennismoha/docker-images-containers-notes/docker-volumes/Readme.md

 * **postgres:latest** is the PostgreSQL Docker image and its tag.

-If you ran ```docker volume ls``` , anonymous will be listed as under Driver is "local" and under "VOLUME NAME" is a cryptographic hash
+ When you execute `docker volume ls`, anonymous volumes will be listed with the Driver shown as "local" and a cryptographic hash displayed under the "VOLUME NAME" column.
+This hash serves as a unique identifier for each anonymous volume, facilitating easy reference and management within Docker environments.
 </div>